victorchall/EveryDream2trainer/README.md

 # EveryDream Trainer 2.0

 Welcome to v2.0 of EveryDream trainer!
-Now with more diffusers and even more features!
+Now with more Diffusers, faster, and even more features!

 Please join us on Discord! https://discord.gg/uheqxU6sXN